fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/performance_profile.md

 ## FIXM Representation

-The FIXM Core classes `RouteTrajectoryGroup` has two properties `climbProfile` and `descentProfile` that can be used for exchanging the `Performance Profile`.
+The FIXM Core class `RouteTrajectoryGroup` has two properties `climbProfile` and `descentProfile` that can be used for exchanging the `Performance Profile`.

 ```mermaid
 classDiagram